Matthew-Lyu/Matthew-Lyu/README.md

 - Coming postgrad of the [Department of Automation at Tsinghua University](https://www.au.tsinghua.edu.cn).

-- Do research on the interdisciplinary field of information science, passionate about multi-modal deep learning, path planning and control of autonomous vehicle, and ROS operating system.

 - ***My aspiration is to ascend the tallest mountains and traverse the longest rivers.***

 ### <!--Project Highlights-->